YiLimath/YiLimath.github.io/_publications/Publiation-2025-08-07.md

 ---
-title: "On Pseudo-Effectivity and Volumes of Adjoint Classes in K\"ahler Families with Projective Central Fiber"
+title: "On Pseudo-Effectivity and Volumes of Adjoint Classes in Kähler Families with Projective Central Fiber"
 collection: publications
-excerpt: 'This paper is devoted to the study of the deformation behavior of positivity properties and the volume of adjoint classes in K\"ahler families.
-Building on recent developments in the K\"ahler minimal model program, we establish both the deformation openness and closedness of pseudo-effective adjoint classes, assuming that the central fiber is projective with canonical singularities.
-Furthermore, for a smooth K\"ahler family whose central fiber is projective with a big adjoint class, we prove that the volume is constant in family.
-Finally, using the minimal model theory for K\"ahler threefolds, we also demonstrate the deformation invariance of volume and plurigenera for smooth families of K\"ahler threefolds, which verifies Siu invariance of plurigenera conjecture in threefold cases.'
+excerpt: 'This paper is devoted to studying the deformation behavior of pseudo- effective canonical divisors and volumes of adjoint classes in Kähler families.
+Based on recent developments in the Kähler minimal model program, for (flat) families with fiberwise canonical singularities, we establish the global stability of the pseudo-effectivity of canonical divisors, assuming in addition that one fiber is projective, while the same conclusion for Kähler threefolds is also true without the projectivity assumption of the central fiber.
+For smooth Kähler families whose central fiber is projective with a big adjoint class, we show that the volume remains locally constant.
+Finally, using the (relative) minimal model program for Kähler threefolds, we verify the deformation invariance of volumes of adjoint classes and plurigenera for smooth families of Kähler threefolds, thereby confirming Siu’s invariance of plurigenera conjecture in dimension three.'
 date: 2025-11-01
 aurthors: 'Christopher D. Hacon, Yi Li, and Sheng Rao'
 venue: 'arxiv'